-Your two year old child may be eligible for 15 hours of funded childcare, depending on income and the receipt of certain benefits.
+Your two-year-old child may be eligible for 15 hours of free childcare, depending on income and the receipt of certain benefits.

-If your child is going to turn three, you can find advice here about funded childcare for three and four year olds.
+If your child is about to turn three, you can find advice here about funded childcare for three and four year olds.

 - income support;

 - child tax credit and have a joint annual income not over £16,190;